pikepdf/pikepdf/docs/tutorial/metadata.rst

 dictionaries, which are removed in the PDF 2.0 specification.
 The XMP data entry is optional and does not appear in all PDFs.

-The `XMP Specification Part 1 <https://wwwimages2.adobe.com/content/dam/acom/en/devnet/xmp/pdfs/XMP%20SDK%20Release%20cc-2016-08/XMPSpecificationPart1.pdf>`_
-also provides useful information.
+The `XMP Specification`_ also provides useful information.

 pikepdf provides an interface to simplify viewing and making minor edits to XMP.
 In particular, compound quantities may be read, but only scalar quantities can